-|Licensure/Certification||More complex tasks may require licensure;* voluntary certification, such as the Certified Maintenance and Reliability Professional (CMRP)* and the Certificate for Apartment Maintenance Technicians (CAMT) are available**|
+|Licensure/Certification||Complex tasks may require licensure; voluntary certifications such as the Certified Maintenance and Reliability Professional (CMRP) and the Certificate for Apartment Maintenance Technicians (CAMT) available|

 Step 1: Meet the Educational Requirements